SichangHe/igem-2022-dku-backup/how-to-set-up.md

 ## what then?
 - you should see a folder named `igem-2022-dku` in vs code. open a new vs code window and open this folder, with this folder you can synchronize files with GitLab
 - remember, everyone has a copy of this repository on their computer, so store large files like videos elsewhere and leave a link to refer to them
-- actually we have another repository https://gitlab.oit.duke.edu/sh623/igem-2022-dku-big-files and we use it as a Drive to store big files. just go to the repository and click the "+" to upload files one by one, or navigate to the file or folder you want to download and click the "download" icon to download
+- actually we have another repository https://gitlab.oit.duke.edu/sh623/igem-2022-dku-big-files\
+and we use it as a Drive to store big files. just go to the repository and click the "+" to upload files one by one, or navigate to the file or folder you want to download and click the "download" icon to download\
+for really big files such as videos, please store them in Drives or other places other than GitLab

+## extra
+check the [issues](https://gitlab.oit.duke.edu/sh623/igem-2022-dku/-/issues?scope=all&state=opened) and see whether you have some tasks to do